 Through Our Eyes: Teens respond to August 11th and 12th and its Aftermath

-A mixed arts competition and exhibition for teenagers set up by Cescah Grazioli (a junior at St. Anne’s Belfield) and hosted by The Bridge.
+A mixed arts exhibition for teenagers, by teenagers and hosted by The Bridge.

 - A changed view of the city or its community as it relates to Charlottesville during or after August 11th and 12th.
 A raised awareness of issues of social justice.